Neil R. Floch, M.D., FACS

-Dr. Craig L. Floch is the founder and senior partner of Fairfield County Bariatrics & Surgical Specialists, P.C., which has become one of the most prominent, dedicated, personal and highly respected practices serving all of Connecticut, New England and New York.
+Dr. Craig L. Floch is the founder and senior partner of Fairfield County Bariatrics & Surgical Specialists, P.C., which has become one of the most prominent, dedicated, personal and highly respected practices serving all of Connecticut, New England, and New York.
 He received his medical degree from The Chicago Medical School, University of Health Sciences.
-Dr Floch completed his five-year surgical training at Mount Sinai Hospital in Cleveland and Case Western Reserve University Hospital under the training of Dr. Jeffery Ponsky.
-In this program Dr. Floch was trained in the skills of advanced laparoscopic procedures.
+Dr. Floch completed his five-year surgical training at Mount Sinai Hospital in Cleveland and Case Western Reserve University Hospital under the training of Dr. Jeffery Ponsky.
+In this program, Dr. Floch was trained in the skills of advanced laparoscopic procedures.
 He was Chief Resident of Surgery at Case Western Reserve University Hospital and obtained postdoctoral training in Laparoscopic Skills and Anti-Reflux Procedures at Yale University.

 Dr. Floch has been an instructor in the Yale University/Norwalk Hospital Surgical P.A. teaching program and for several years received the Malcolm S. Beinfield Award for Teaching Excellence in the Yale/Norwalk Surgical P.A. teaching program on three occasions.
 He is board certified by the American Board of Surgery and is a fellow of the American College of Surgeons.
-He is also a member of the Society of American Gastrointestinal Endoscopics Surgeons, American Medical Association, the American Society of Metabolic and Bariatric Surgery, the Connecticut State Medical Society, the Society of Laparoendoscopic Surgeons, the American Society of Breast Surgeons and is on the Board of trustees of the Fairfield County Medical Association.
+He is also a member of the Society of American Gastrointestinal Endoscopic Surgeons, American Medical Association, the American Society of Metabolic and Bariatric Surgery, the Connecticut State Medical Society, the Society of Laparoendoscopic Surgeons, the American Society of Breast Surgeons and is on the Board of trustees of the Fairfield County Medical Association.

 Dr. Floch is featured in the Consumer’s Guide to Top Doctors as one of the 2009 Best Physicians as chosen by their peers.
 He is the surgeon of choice among many doctors and nurses who seek to have bariatric surgery for themselves.
-Dr. Floch has appeared on several television programs including Channel 12 Cablevision, Health Talk and Better Connecticut.
+Dr. Floch has appeared on several television programs including Channel 12 Cablevision, Health Talk, and Better Connecticut.